 Avoid Being a Drip

 Failing that visit your friendly local garage.
-You can use a spray bottle to slightly dampen the fabric before ironing ,but if you crease the wrong area you can re visit the area by using either a slightly damp clean cloth over the affected fabric area or re-blitz tougher creases with the spray bottled water again.
-Always test a non visible area if not sure.
+You can use a spray bottle to lightly dampen the fabric before ironing, but if you crease the wrong area you can revisit the area by using either a slightly damp clean cloth over the affected fabric area or re-blitz tougher creases with the spray bottled water again.
+Always test a non-visible area if not sure.
 The spray bottle can be revitalized with a touch of rose water, not in the iron.